tataitanumoy/Smart_Atm_Booth/README.md

 cf login
   ```

-From within the *get-started-python* directory push your app to IBM Cloud
+From within the *Smart_Atm_Booth* directory push your app to IBM Cloud
   ```
 cf push
   ```